libsl3 1.2.47002

 The library fully supports the SQLite duck typing concept, but it also offers a means to incorporate type checking when communicating with a database.

 libsl3 stared as a C++98 project long time ago.
 Later, when C++11 was new, it became a modern C++11 interface to sqlite.
 Today, libsl3 it's still around.
 A C++ interface for SQLite.
+Active development happens rarely but the library is still maintained and updated if required.

 Get you copy of the source code from the libsl3 GitHub repository.